MnAnX/infrastructure/README.md

 The way to create servers and workers is same as the Zmq Server.
 Only that you need to specify bucket key in the request.

 ## Service Monitor
 Service monitor remotely monitors and controls services that register with it.
-It itself could be remotely controlled by a monitor client, to query on all the registered services, and send control commands to specified services.
+It itself could be remotely controlled by a monitor client, to query on all the registered services, or send control commands to specified services.

+You can start the monitor server from MonitorServer.
+There's a consol client MonitorClient.
+Any service that wants to interact with monitor needs the nx.service.wrapper package, which is included in Service Monitor.

 A service can start a controller if it wants to be monitored.
-Examples to be added later...
+An example of how to use it is in ExampleService.

+## Example Service
+This is a example of a simple service that generates random data and stores them periodically to Redis.
+Client can query data by key (timestamp when data was generated).
+The service register itself to Service Monitor, and could be controled remotely.